markomanninen/srrd-builder/INSTALLATION.md

 ./setup.sh
 ```

-This script will:
+These scripts will:

 - Install Python dependencies with fallback to minimal requirements
 - Install the `srrd` CLI tool
-- Set up LaTeX (macOS/Linux)
+- Set up LaTeX (platform-specific instructions)
 - Configure Claude Desktop
 - Test all components